Tanner Hammond

 Research

-My research focuses on issues at the intersection of three primary areas: (i) ethics and social philosophy; (ii) philosophy of mind, emotion, and embodiment; and (iii) post-Kantian European philosophy, with special attention to early phenomenological and existential thought.
+My research focuses on issues at the intersection of three primary areas: (i) ethical and social theory; (ii) philosophy of mind and psychology; and (iii) the critical history of post-Kantian Continental thought, with special attention to phenomenology and existential philosophy.

-I'm especially interested in the role of emotional and embodied experience in moral cognition and moral agency, including issues of self-awareness, evaluative intentionality, person-level motivation, and interpersonal attitudes.
-In approaching these issues, my work looks to rehabilitate historically-overlooked contributions to ethical theory from 19th and 20th century European philosophy, with an emphasis on sentimentalist reactions to Kant in early phenomenological and existential thought.
-My recent publications attempt to bring the neglected but influential philosophy of Max Scheler to bear on issues in contemporary debates in moral psychology and moral epistemology.
+I'm especially interested in the role of emotional and embodied experience in moral cognition and moral agency, including issues of self-awareness, evaluative and motivational intentionality, and interpersonal attitudes like compassion, empathy, and love.
+In approaching these issues, my work looks to rehabilitate historically-overlooked contributions to moral and social psychology from 19th and 20th century Continental philosophy, with an emphasis on sentimentalist reactions to Kant in phenomenological and existential thought.
+My recent publications attempt to bring the neglected but influential philosophy of Max Scheler to bear on issues in contemporary debates in moral and social psychology.
+Current projects include a forthcoming chapter on Scheler's critical engagement with Nietzsche's drive psychology, and a work-in-progress charting Scheler's influence on Merleau-Ponty's account of the "lived body" and its anticipation of recent work in embodied and extended cognition.

 Publications